-I am an associate solicitor within the Medical Negligence team in our Birmingham office and I have worked for Irwin Mitchell since 2007.
+I am a Partner within the Medical Negligence team in our Birmingham office and I have worked for Irwin Mitchell since 2007.

 I have a particular interest in obstetric/gynaecology cases and have represented many families where children have been left with significant disabilities and in need of lifelong private care due to injuries sustained at birth.

 "She cares passionately about her cases and I feel that she puts her heart and soul into doing her utmost to get the right outcome for her client." - Chambers & Partners, 2019

 "'Prepares her cases exceptionally well' and has 'very good judgment when it comes to bringing them to a successful resolution'". - Legal 500, 2018/19

 She is noted for her "warmth with clients, and good understanding of cases and tactics."
 An interviewee enthuses: "She is pragmatic but never undersells the client and has a keen understanding of what works and what doesn't." - Chambers & Partners 2018